 We then took a much needed honeymoon and while we were away, Kyle and his team worked on the roof to keep our beloved timbers safe.
 Unfortunately, when Kyle was taking the barn down, the hardwood rafters from the original barn were bent from years of being in a warm, moist, barn environment, so much to our chagrin, we purchased new, bigger, pine (which apparently is a stronger species than hardwood) rafters straight from a kiln in Georgia to ensure structural integrity for years to come.
 Kyle had those up about half way through our honeymoon and then began work on the decking and roofing.

 Shortly after the roof was installed, the poplar board (of the board and batten) siding and the LVL, a very strong engineered wood, were installed on the exterior of the barn.
 The LVL was installed two feet below the bottom of the roof in preparation for a future addition to the barn.
 The LVL is where the future additions will structurally tie into the existing barn.
-We plan to install shed roofs on the two long sides and the back of the barn for additional covered gathering space, storage, catering kitchen and bathrooms.
 At this point, Indiana Barns also started to frame out of the big sliding doors in as many of the bents as we could put them in where the doors wouldn’t hit each other.
 The 6 sliding doors (three on each long end) weren’t original to the barn in Manilla, but we elected to add them to be able to open up, or close up the space for events.
 We noticed the nicest breeze that flows through the barn after the siding was on and the spaces for the doors were framed out.

 When installing the poplar siding, the Indiana Barns team installed the siding flush on the vertical sides with no gaps.
 Before installing the batten, the siding needed to dry and shrink.
 That made for a pretty awesome view on the interior of the barn, a great deal of light seeped through those cracks and made the barn feel that much more majestic.

 A few short weeks later, the barn received its face.
 The goal was to have the barn resemble what it was in Manilla.
 The large, east facing hole in the apex of the barn received an awesome window.
 The goal of that window was to mimic the barn door that use to reside in that same spot to get hay in the barn.
 Next, the small roof under the window was made to mimic the adorable little roof from the original barn and the transom window under the roof fills in a space that used to be lattice.
 Finally, the two very, very, large barn doors replace some doors that were missing from the barn when we first saw it.
 It’s hard to judge scale in the photo to the left, but those barn doors are 15′ tall.
-As a six foot tall person, you’d be hard pressed to stand outside and see in those windows.
-We are so looking forward to seeing some photography of the front of the barn in the background with happy couples smooching in the foreground!
+As a six foot tall person, you’d be hard pressed to jump and peek in those windows.